 - Reach: Look for relevant influencers with a vast number of followers.
 They can help you get more eyes on your content.

 - Resonance: Reaching a large audience is useless unless viewers interact with your content.
-One should not be fooled by an influencer's large number of followers or subscribers.
-Look closely at the comments section of their posts to see how well their audience interacts and resonates with their content.
+Don’t be fooled by an influencer's large number of followers or subscribers.
+Instead, look closely at the comments section of their posts to see how well their audience interacts and resonates with their content.

 They attribute their high rate of growth to influencers such as Tony Hawk, Tony Robbins, and other A-listers.
 It was a no-brainer to collaborate with these influencers because they had a huge following of innovators who were deeply interested in fitness and health.